mutinex/mmm-eval/docs/user-guide/data.md

 # Data

-BenjaMMMin expects your data to be in a specific format.
+mmm-eval expects your data to be in a specific format.
 This guide explains the required structure and provides examples for preparing your marketing mix modeling data.

 ## Data Requirements